MehdiArc/How-change-scoreboard-style-to-hive-style/README.md

 • then install some pixy app ( we suggest some examples for u)

-• then look at this photo's
+• then look at this Video
 How change scoreboard style to hive style